DInnaD/labnotebook/content/lab-notebook/2011-01-27-warning-signals-vs-model-choice.md

 ---
+categories:
+- ecology
 comments: true
-date: 2011-01-27 17:11:14
+date: 2011-01-27T17:11:14Z
-layout: post
+redirects:
+- /wordpress/archives/848
+- /archives/848
 slug: warning-signals-vs-pmc
-title: Warning signals vs model choice
-redirects: [/wordpress/archives/848, /archives/848]
-categories:
-- ecology
 tags:
 - warning-signals
+title: Warning signals vs model choice
+url: /2011/01/27/warning-signals-vs-model-choice/
 ---

 Continuing writing and experimentation for examples in the warning signals manuscript, figuring out how to explain the need for  the likelihood-based model comparison approach rather than the standard method of summary statistics.